Polymerase Chain Reaction (PCR)

-Polymerase chain reaction (PCR) in biology and chemistry is a laboratory method or technique used for making millions to billions of copies of a specific DNA molecule.
-PCR is a cell-free amplification technique used for synthesizing multiple copies of any DNA molecule for medical, forensic, and biological research.
-The polymerase chain reaction method can help scientists amplify a very small DNA sample to a sufficient amount.
-PCR technique was developed in 1983 by American biochemist Karry Mullis and received a Nobel prize in 1993 for his discovery.
+Polymerase chain reaction (PCR) in biology and chemistry is a laboratory method or technology uses for real-time genetic testing and amplification of DNA molecules.
+PCR is a cell-free amplification technique used for synthesizing multiple copies of any DNA molecule for medical testing, forensic analysis, and biological research.
+Therefore, the steps or principle of polymerase chain reaction can be uses by scientists for the amplification of a very small DNA sample to a significant amount.
+PCR technology was developed in 1983 by American biochemist Karry Mullis who received a Nobel prize in 1993 for his discovery.
+Today, polymerase chain reaction (PCR) is a basic technology in molecular biology to make many copies of DNA from small samples because large amounts of nucleic acid (DNA and RNA) samples are necessary for quantitative and genetic testing.

-Large amounts of nucleic acid (DNA and RNA) samples are necessary for molecular and genetic analysis.
-Scientists used polymerase chain reaction (PCR) to amplify trace amounts of DNA and RNA from a sample.
-The PCR process has a wide variety of laboratory and clinical applications.
+Scientists used polymerase chain reaction (PCR) technology to amplify trace amounts of DNA and RNA from an analyzing sample.
+Therefore, the PCR process has a wide variety of laboratory and clinical applications.

-• Forensic labs use PCR for analyzing DNA samples from a crime scene.
+- Forensic labs use PCR testing for analyzing DNA samples from a crime scene.

-• Clinical healthcare labs use PCR to identify infected viruses in patients.
+- Clinical healthcare labs use PCR tests to identify infected viruses in patients.

-• Pharmaceutical research labs use PCR for analyzing and duplicating DNA and RNA samples and using it in the manufacturing of drugs and vaccines.
+- Pharmaceutical research labs also use PCR testing for analyzing and duplicating DNA and RNA samples.
+Therefore, they use PCR technology in the manufacturing of drugs and vaccines.

 The PCR principle is based on the enzymatic replication of DNA molecules.
 It is used for amplification of a specific region of DNA strands.
-In most cases, polymerase chain reaction (PCR) is used to amplify DNA fragments of between 0.1 and 10 kilo base pairs (kbp) in length but some techniques also allow to amplify DNA fragments up to 40 kbp.
+In most cases, polymerase chain reaction (PCR) is used to amplify DNA fragments of between 0.1 and 10 kilobase pairs (kbp) in length but some technology also allow to amplify DNA fragments up to 40 kbp.

 According to the PCR principle, DNA amplification is carried out in three main steps.